Code-Institute-Submissions/bruna_fernandes_phsiotherapy_m2/README.md

 #### The  Physiotherapy & Pilates page includes:
--   A quick to read page of the services that Bruna Fernandes Fisiotherapy is offering to all clients.
+-   A quick to read page of the services that Bruna Fernandes Physiotherapy is offering to all clients.
     It's not supposed to be in-depth information, just an overview of what is on offer.

    #### The Appointment page includes:
 -   An Appointment request card.
 This is very easy to use, looking for your name and email address.
 The user will then click the dropdown to choose the problem and then can proceed to check multiple (if required) problems related to their query and then choose a time that suits an appointment and lastly a date that can be chosen by clicking the calendar button and simply hitting send.
 -   The next card is for COVID 19 a breakdown of appointment guidelines for the user prior to attending their chosen appointment.
-    The user must click the C19 form text for a page to open in a seperate tab to download the form and fill in the details required.
+    The user must click the C19 form text for a page to open in a separate tab to download the form and fill in the details required.
 -   The last card is simply service operation hours with a phone number to call (which, if the user has their mobile phone linked to their computer, a click on this number will     automatically make the call for you on the user's mobile phone.

    ##### Appointment page Modals: